unbxd/search-JS-library/Faqs.md

 ---

-# Spellcheck related queries
+# Spellcheck Related Queries

-## Does the Unbxd Search SDK provide spell-checking functionality?
+## Does Unbxd provide spell-checking functionality?
-Yes, the Unbxd Search SDK provides spell-checking functionality which can help to correct spelling errors in the search queries made by users and return more accurate results.
+Yes, Unbxd provides spell-checking functionality which can help to correct spelling errors in the search queries made by users and return more accurate results.

-## How does the spell-checking functionality work in the Unbxd?
 Unbxd uses advanced algorithms to identify and correct spelling errors in the search queries made by users.
 It takes into account the context of the query and the specific terms used in the search and suggests alternate terms or corrected versions of the query.

 ## Can I customize the spell-checking functionality in the Unbxd Search SDK?
 Yes, the Unbxd Search SDK allows you to customize the spell-checking functionality to match the specific requirements of your e-commerce website.
 You can adjust the settings for the spell-checking algorithm, such as the level of tolerance for spelling errors and the suggestions that are provided to the users.

 ---

-# Other queries
+# Other Queries

 ## How to handle errors while making calls to the Unbxd search SDK?

-## How to enable and make use of the autocomplete functionality provided by the SDK?

-## How to enable and make use of the tracking functionality provided by the SDK?

 ## What is list view and grid view in product listing page?
 List view typically displays products in a vertical, scrolling list format, with each product represented by an individual item.
 Each item in the list typically includes a product image, name, price, and a brief description.
 The items are usually aligned vertically and take up the entire width of the screen, which allows for a lot of information to be visible at once, and can be helpful for users that want to compare multiple products quickly.